DianCh/Deep_Reinforcement_Learning/README.md

 You will see prompts with instructions that let you choose the RL algorithm to use.

-Feel free to play around with the hyper-parameters.
+Feel free to play around with the hyper-parameters anywhere in the scripts.

 **Tips:** **Turning off the animation** boosts the speed of execution.
 You can switch on the animation by modifying the main scripts (you may see the agents do stupid things for a long time if the learning hasn't convergenged).